Everyone should see these hotspots once in their lifetime!

 Last but not least we have the Tiananmen Square in Beijing, the biggest square in the whole world.
 There are many historical monuments here, which are very interesting, even if you’re not a fan of history.
 This square has a sad history behind its fame as it was the place of the 1989 Tiananmen Massacre, where a peoples revolution was violently stamped out.
 Despite its brutal history, this place makes for a very interesting visit.

 So, have you already been to a few of these?
-Maybe now they’re on your bucket list, or maybe you know of other interesting squares which you think should make the list.
+Maybe now they’re on your bucket list, or perhaps you know of other interesting squares which you think should make the list.
 Leave a comment and let me know, I’m interested to see!